imagej/imagej.github.io/_pages/learn/index.md

 ## Installation

-First, you should to [download](/downloads) and install ImageJ, ImageJ2, or Fiji!
+First, you should [download](/downloads) and install ImageJ, ImageJ2, or Fiji!

 ## The main window